 So, to reap the full benefits of this soup, add lemon juice in the end.

-You have got an idea of the recipe but still, let’s see the recipe in detail also.
+Though you have got an idea of the recipe still, let’s see the recipe of Lemon Coriander Soup in detail also.

 - Take the bunch of coriander, remove the roots, if any.